Peter Hyballa: Esbjerg fB

 Hyballa signed a two-year contract with Danish club Esbjerg fB on 24 May 2021.
-Less than two months into his tenure, Danish newspaper B.T. reported that first-team players demanded his dismissal after "mental and physical punishments".
+Less than two months into his tenure, Danish newspaper B.T. reported that some players voiced feedback of the too demanding nature of the sessions.
 The following day, Spillerforeningen, the Danish Player's Association, reprimanded the Esbjerg board after the American chairman Michael Kalt had toned down the conflict and informed JydskeVestkysten that only a few players were involved in the demand.
-One day later, Hyballa demoted four key players to the U19 team: Yuriy Yakovenko, Jakob Ankersen, Kevin Conboy and Zean Dalügge.
-On 15 July, Esbjerg fB were reported to the Danish Labour Inspection Authority ("Arbejdstilsynet") by Spillerforeningen after reports came out that Hyballa had allegedly hit and "mentally terrorised" players.
-The following week, Hyballa stated that he had never hit anyone, and that he had only tried to motivate his players.
+One day later, Hyballa demoted four key players to the reserve team: Yuriy Yakovenko, Jakob Ankersen, Kevin Conboy and Zean Dalügge.
+On 15 July, Esbjerg fB were reported to the Danish Working Environment Authority (Arbejdstilsynet) by Spillerforeningen after reports came out concerns about his approach including allegations of high physical and mental intensity.
+The following week, Hyballa stated that he had always acted appropriately, and that he had only tried to motivate his players.
+On 11 August after a bad start of the season, Hyballa resigned as manager of Esbjerg fB and was replaced by Roland Vrabec.

-On 24 July, Hyballa appointed the 19-year-old Mads Larsen as the new team captain.
-Three days later, on 27 July, new accusations arose against Hyballa – this time from Kasper Pedersen – who had terminated his contract by mutual consent the day before.
-He stated that Hyballa had created a "horrible mood" and that he had left the club due to the manager.

-On 28 July 21 of Esbjerg's first-team players sent an open letter to club management, expressing "strong distrust" to Hyballa.
-The letter, which was also published in several media outlets, mentions several episodes where Hyballa had physically or mentally abused players.
-Responding to the letter, investor and spokesperson for the Esbjerg board, Paul Conway, stated to JydskeVestkysten that "[i]t's so unprofessional, I've never experienced anything like it.
-It can never be the players who get to decide who get to play and who is the coach."

-On 11 August after weeks of stories in the press and a bad start to the season, Hyballa resigned as manager of Esbjerg fB and was replaced by Roland Vrabec.